soybin/soybin.github.io/articles/_posts/2020-12-16-compute-clouds-from-randomness.md

 * Second, a detail noise 3D texture; this texture should have less resolution than the main texture, and it will serve the purpose of adding detail to the edges of the cloud.

 * Third, a weather noise 2D (or 3D) texture; this one determines where should we consider computing clouds.
-Although it's not essential for a small number of clouds, it makes it harder to notice a repetition pattern when you're looking at a large number of them, making the simulation more realistic.
+Although it's not essential for a small number of clouds, it makes it harder to notice a repetition pattern when one is looking at a large number of them, making the simulation more realistic.

 (Note that the number of subdivisions and persistence parameter should be modulated according to the kind of cloud intented to achieve.
 The same applies to the rest of variables here.
-Also, this is just the way I decided to do things; depending on your specific application you may need -2, 2, or 20 more noise layers.)
+Also, this is just the way I decided to do things; depending on one's specific application, one may need -2, 2, or 20 more noise layers.)

 Using these noise layers, we can already build the density function \\(density(\vec{pos})\\), where \\(\vec{pos}\\) is a vector representing a point in space.
 There's not a magic formula to writing a good density function, as it will depend on the project's intrinsecalities.
 The only requirement for it is to return the density produced by the combination of the different noise layers properly scaled to the specified frame of reference.